Establishing Performance Measures for Federally-Funded Infrastructure Investments

 VMT= Vehicle Miles Traveled

-Adopted: MnDOT’s 4-Year Performance Measure Targets for Infrastructure Condition on the National Highway System
+Adopted: MnDOT’s 2- and 4-Year Performance Measure Targets for Infrastructure Condition

-All MPOs across the country must adopt performance measure targets for Infrastructure Condition (PM2) for 2022-2025 by June 14, 2023.
+By June 14, 2023, all MPOs across the country must adopt 2- and 4-year performance measure targets for Infrastructure Condition (PM2) for the second performance period 2022-2025.
 They have the option to either use the PM2 targets adopted by the state DOT or to establish their own, quantifiable 4-year targets.

 Percent of NHS* Bridges in Good Condition 31.8% 30% 35%